-A number of actions have been necessary to achieve a proposed budget for the year ahead which is acceptable, as a short-term strategy.
+Several actions have been necessary to achieve a proposed budget for the year ahead which is acceptable, as a short-term strategy.
 These circumstances are not sustainable beyond this year.

 The Council currently has an above average number of vacant positions and delays to recruitment which reflect broader employment market conditions.
 Ideally, the vacant positions would be filled.